The CEI-Executive Secretariat (CEI-ES) was established in Trieste under the Austrian CEI Presidency in 1996.

 - Secretary General, Roberto Antonione

-Mr. Roberto Antonione was appointed Secretary General as of January 2019 after having held the post of CEI Chief Operating Officer in 2018 and Special Advisor to the CEI Secretary General since 2015.
-Having graduated in medicine and surgery at the University of Milan he was in private practice as a dentist until 2001.
+Mr. Roberto Antonione was appointed CEI Secretary General for a second term of office as of January 2022, after having held this same position from 2019-2021.
+Before that he held the post of CEI Chief Operating Officer in 2018 and Special Advisor to the CEI Secretary General between 2015-2017.

 From 2001-2006 he was Senator of the Italian Republic (XIV Legislature), undersecretary of State at the Ministry of Foreign Affairs for Europe and Representative of Italy at the signing of the 2003 Treaty of Rome.
 He was also awarded full powers for the official signature on behalf of Italy of the EU Accession Treaties of the Republics of Bulgaria and Romania.